 Bosques de Neblina - Selva Central Biosphere Reserve

-The Andes Mountains split Peru in a north-south direction, providing a complex geographical setting with multiple differences in topography, altitude and geological characteristics.
-The easternmost-facing slopes look out over the Amazon basin, forming the upper watersheds of the western Amazon.
+The Peruvian Andes split the country in a north-south direction, providing a complex geographical setting with considerable differences in topography, altitude and geological characteristics.
+The easternmost-facing slopes look out over the Amazon Basin, forming the upper watersheds of the western Amazon.

-Harboring four emblematic Peruvian ecosystems, the Bosques de Neblina - Selva Central Biosphere Reserve is home to a high level of biological and cultural diversity.
-Altitude within the reserve is diverse as well, ranging from 440 - 5,100 m (1,440 - 16,700 ft) asl.
+Harboring four emblematic Peruvian ecosystems, the Bosques de Neblina - Selva Central Biosphere Reserve is home to a high biological and cultural diversity.
+The Reserve's altitude is also diverse, ranging from 440 - 5,100 m (1,440 - 16,700 ft).

 The site, designated as a Biosphere Reserve in 2020, shares its northern border with the Oxapampa-Ashaninka-Yanesha Biosphere Reserve and has a total surface area of more than 812,000 ha (2,000,000 acres), broken down as follows: